 Seasoned firewood is cut, split and dried outdoors.
 It typically takes several months for seasoned wood to get to 25% moisture or less.

-Kiln dried wood is heat-treated in a kiln to reduce the moisture content in firewood.
+Kiln-dried wood is heat-treated in a kiln to reduce the moisture content in firewood.
 This process takes 48 hours and kills any pests which may be in the wood.
-The moisture content in kiln dried firewood is 15% – 20%, which allows the wood to burn hotter and longer.
+The moisture content in kiln dried firewood is 15% – 20%, which allows the wood to burn hotter, longer, and with very little smoke.
 We recommend kiln dried wood for all indoor fireplaces.
 The kiln at Black Dog is fueled by wood to reduce our usage of fossil fuels and promote environmentally friendly practices.